3D Printing

 3D printing, also called additive manufacturing (AM), describes all processes, in which digital files are used to create three-dimensional, solid objects.
 There are 7 types of AM technologies that use different processing techniques and require different raw materials for 3D printing.

-3D printing is already used by many industries, including car and computer manufacturers and even construction companies.
+3D printing in construction is already used by many industries, including car and computer manufacturers and even construction companies.
 3D printing processes can be used for a wide range of applications, including prototyping, food as well as medical and industrial applications.

 Benefits of 3D printing in healthcare and medicine